 The 2019 Boston Calling Music Festival line-up has officially been announced, and it has left music fans eager to get tickets and experience a series of lively and impressive performances in late May.
-For its 10th edition, Boston Calling has gone above and beyond to bring together some of the most talented artists the world has to offer.
+For its 10th edition, Boston Calling has gone above and beyond to bring together some of the most talented artists the world has to offer, including Northeastern student Sidney Gish.
 Identifying and securing the musicians for a festival is a lengthy and collaborative process, especially for a three-day, multi-stage event like Boston Calling, which features some of the most prominent acts in live music, comedy, and the visual arts.

 This year, as part of this process, a team of Northeastern students had the opportunity to collaborate with Boston Calling to help provide input as the team behind the festival worked to curate its line-up.
 Comprised of many students from CAMD’s Department of Music, the group’s purpose was to act as a student voice during the 2019 booking process, which is especially important since Boston Calling draws a large attendance from college students as well as young people more generally.